 Perhaps you’ll find most Cubs games air on FOX Sports South, FOX Sports Southeast, FS1, ESPN, ESPN+, or TBS.
 Some games will air on MLB.tv and MLB Network too.
 There are online streaming services that offer most of these channels to catch the Cubs live stream.

 It only takes minutes to sign up, so you can sign up and be watching TV at the same hour.
-As opposed to cable TV, you can use computers, mobile devices, Apple TV, Amazon Fire TV, Roku, and Chromecast, to name a few.
+As opposed to cable TV, you can use computers, mobile devices, Apple TV, Amazon Fire TV, Roku, Android TV-based smart TV, and Chromecast, to name a few.

 - No contracts to lock you in